zevv/npeg/README.md

 When a grammar rule ends with a colon `:`, the next indented block in the grammar is interpreted as Nim code, which gets executed when the rule has been matched.
-Any string captures that were made inside the rule are available to the Nim code in the `c[]` array.
+Any string captures that were made inside the rule are available to the Nim code in the `capture[]` seq.
+For convenience there is some syntactic sugar performed on the code block which allows to use fake variables `$1` to `$9` to be used to access the elements of the `capture[]` seq.
+(Note that due to Nims operator precedence, the dollar-variables might need parentheses or different ordering in some cases, for example `$1.parseInt` should be written as `parseInt($1)`)

 Code block captures consume all embedded string captures, so these captures will no longer be available after matching.

 The example has been extended to capture each word and number with the `>` string capture prefix.
 When the `pair` rule is matched, the attached code block